-Apply now for: Flexible Monday through Friday Schedule
+Apply now for: Apply now!
+Flexible Monday through Friday Schedule

-Time commitment: Ideal candidate would commit to six months to one year, schedule and availability may vary over that time
+Time commitment: Ideal candidate would commit through the fall, schedule and availability may vary over that time

 The New England Ocean Science Education Collaborative (NEOSEC) seeks an intern to assist with the planning and implementation of the Ocean Literacy Summit, which will be held in Fall 2014.
 This intern's duties will be focused primarily in communications and event logistics and will report to the NEOSEC Program Manager, who works out of the New England Aquarium.
 The ideal candidate is a highly-motivated individual looking to expand their knowledge of science communications in a conservation setting.
 An example would be a student transitioning from graduate to undergraduate studies, aiming to bolster their experience and skills in this field.